 Our Team

-Cosette Ayele, Director of Advocacy and Workforce Initiatives
+Cosette Ayele, Director of Advocacy & Workforce Initiatives

-Adela Carlin, Senior Director of Training and Community Partnerships
+Adela Carlin, Senior Director of Training & Community Partnerships

 Katherine Cavanaugh, Training Manager